-Model 3 has two USB ports located in the front compartment of the center console.
+Model Y has two USB ports located in the front compartment of the center console.
 These ports can be used to:

-- Connect and charge USB devices. - Play audio files stored on a phone or USB device (see Playing Media from Devices on page 130). - For saving Sentry Mode and Dashcam video footage, use the USB port located in the glove box.
-Doing so increases security and minimizes power consumption.
+- Connect and charge USB devices. - Play audio files stored on a phone or USB device (see Playing Media from Devices on page 140).